-Up to seven TAPs can be connected in series to each Cloud Connect Advanced using RS-485 cable (not included.)
+- Up to seven TAPs can be connected in series using daisy-chained cables to the Cloud Connect Advanced gateway port using RS-485 or CAT5/6 ethernet cable (not included.)

-Each TAP can communicate with up to 300 Tigo TS4 units, or up to 600 PV modules if equipped with TS4-R-Duo units.
+- Each TAP can communicate with up to 300 Tigo TS4 units, 600 PV modules when using the TS4-R-Duo units.

 - For the signal to make a repeated hop, the TS4s must not be more than 10m (33ft) apart.
 So, if there is a gap between arrays of modules, make sure the distance is within the 10 meter limit.
 This is shown in the drawing below, with the green arrow indicating the distance between arrays of panels.

-The range of a TAP, with hops, is a maximum of 115ft (35m) line of sight.
-If modules are located more than 115ft (35m) from the TAP, or if there are physical obstructions throughout the array such as HVAC units, or roof gables, use additional TAPs.
+- If modules are located more than 115ft (35m) from the TAP, or if there are physical obstructions in the array, such as HVAC units, or roof gables, use additional TAPs.